awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_tag-policies-create.md

 # Creating and Updating Tag Policies<a name="orgs_manage_policies_tag-policies-create"></a>

 After you enable tag policies for your organization, you can create a tag policy\.

+**Important**
+Untagged resources don't appear as noncompliant in results\.

 ## Creating a Tag Policy<a name="create-tag-policy-procedure"></a>